 2. Massive growth potential

-The Solar Energy Industry Association (SEIA) ranked Florida 4th out of all the states this year for solar energy.
+The Solar Energy Industry Association (SEIA) ranked Florida 3rd for solar energy in the country.
 This is due to a combination of different factors including:

 - Growth projection